robc79/java/gcp/README.md

 ## Running

 Package the project using standard Maven commands.
-Run the resulting `.jar` file with a single command line argument - tha name of the graph file to parse.
+Run the resulting `.jar` file with a single command line argument - the name of the graph file to parse.
 The output will be a list of grouped node ids and a count of the colours used.